 With writing that old saying “good things take time” is usually pretty accurate.
 It does take time to learn the craft of writing well.
 Invest in yourself and learn as much as you can.

-Take a course, get an assessment of your writing (I do inexpensive assessments if you want some feedback on your work, just contact me and I’ll let you know how I can help) read books on non-fiction writing, and, of course, reading good writing is also a great way to invest in yourself!
+Take a course, get an assessment of your writing (I mentor new writers and can give you feedback on your work, just contact me and I’ll let you know how I can help.)
+Reading books on non-fiction writing, and, of course, reading good writing is also a great way to invest in yourself!

 Getting a mentor is a fantastic idea for new writers (I had a few mentors) as you learn an incredible amount from having your writing critiqued.
 I know it can be scary to have someone tell you all the things you are doing wrong but a good mentor will be both honest and encouraging.